xonas1101/logger-controller/README.md

 > Right now, only Pods, Deployments and ReplicaSets are being watched, slowly but surely, other resources will be watched.
 > Not only logging, metrics will also be exposed for all resources.
 > New functionalities are otw.
+> Almost time to end this project.
+Gonna work on my main kubernetes controller project.

 # Logger Controller